 .au Domain Administration Limited (auDA) is a not-for-profit organisation established by the Australian Internet community.
 We work with a range of stakeholders including industry, government and the Australian and international community to administer a trusted .au for the benefit of all Australians, and champion an open, free, secure and global Internet.

-The .au ccTLD is part of Australia’s critical infrastructure, and we have been endorsed by the Commonwealth Government to ensure it is a safe, accessible and trusted Australian public asset for all internet users.
-We also represent Australia’s interests internationally and have an agreement with the Internet Corporation for Assigned Names and Numbers (ICANN) – the international body covering ccTLDs.
+The .au country code Top Level Domain (ccTLD) is part of Australia’s critical infrastructure, and we have been endorsed by the Commonwealth Government to ensure it is a secure, accessible and trusted Australian public asset for all Internet users.
+Our core functions, as set out by our Terms of Endorsement from Government, are to:

 We recognise the critical importance of our role and the work we do, and we hold ourselves to high standards of corporate governance and integrity.

 The auDA Constitution governs how the organisation operates, including appointment and duties of Board Directors, and membership of auDA and our advisory committees.